sagemath/trac_to_gh/Issue 7883.md

 CC:  @roed314

+Keywords: ideals

 Added some functionality to ideals (is_maximal works more often now, and there's a new ideal class for univariate polynomial rings).
 Changed the logic on what class is chosen for ideals so that it's easier to override with _ideal_class_.
+Number of generators?

+Prerequisite for #8333, #8334, #8335, #9887.

 Issue created by migration from https://trac.sagemath.org/ticket/7883